 The accompanying in-depth subjects of specialization consolidate your knowledge even further.
 The programme has an international orientation, and numerous courses are held in English.
 By the time you write your final master's thesis, you will often already be involved in current research projects.

 Space Sciences and Earth from Space is an ideal Master's programme for space enthusiasts who want to deepen their knowledge in near-Earth astrophysics, satellite systems or satellite observations.
 In my case, the Bachelor's degree in physics was the starting point.
-I was able to put what I had learned into practice as a system engineer at the Aerospace Team Graz or during my Master's thesis at the Institute of Space Research Graz.
+I was able to put what I had learned into practice as a system engineerand project leader at the Aerospace Team Graz.
+In addition, the degree programme prepared me very well for the following doctoral studies that I am currently completing at the Space Research Institute Graz.

 As a student of the Master's degree programme in Space Sciences and Earth from Space, you will become part of a community that uses state-of-the-art technology to take good care of spaceship Earth: TU Graz, the University of Graz, the Space Research Institute at the Austrian Academy of Sciences and Joanneum Research jointly teach and conduct research in the field of space sciences and technologies.